markakisdong/VideoTemplateCreator/README.md

 ```

 ### Output format:
-A rewind video of the advertisement that was put by the advertisers that want to suck your money.
+A sample rewind video of the advertisement that was put by the advertisers that wants to suck your money.
 Take a look.
-(Download holy.mp4 with audio and high fps)
+(Parsed from datas.json.
+Download holy.mp4 with audio and high fps)

 ![A sample gif from datas.json](https://github.com/markakisdong/VideoTemplateCreator/blob/master/sample.gif)